-Figure 13.
-Policy Experiment: Increase γ from 0.0 to 0.1; K and G complements that this drag is zero.
-To investigate the effect of this regulatory drag on economic growth, we increase γ in equation (5) from zero to 0.1.
-Figure 13 shows that increasing the regulatory drag decreases wages in the modern sector, shifting employment to agriculture.
-Because γ increases, modern sector GDP, Y_m , also falls, which leads to a reduction in G_a and G_m .
+There are many reasons to believe that various regulations and labor practices in manufacturing and the service sector (the modern sector) hold back productivity to unnecessary low levels.
+We model this in the production function as a subtraction from output by the amount, γL_m .
+So far we have assumed in all the computations that this drag is zero.
+To investigate the effect of this regulatory drag on economic growth, we increase γ in equation (2.4) from 0.0 to 0.1.
+The results illustrated in Figure 13 are: (i) Increasing the regulatory drag decreases wages in the modern sector and this shifts employment to agriculture.
+Because γ increases, modern sector GDP, Y_m , also falls which leads to a reduction in G_a and G_m .
 This is a new interpretation of the effect of labor market frictions on sectoral infrastructure investments.
-Labor market frictions are typically seen to employ inefficient labor in the modern sector (see, for example, Gupta and Kumar 2012) or constrain growth by deterring entry and skewing firm-size distribution (see, for example, Alfaro and Chari 2014).
-In our model, labor market frictions depress potential output by pulling productive resources out of the modern sector.
+Typically, in the literature, labor markets frictions are seen to employ inefficient labor in the modern sector (see Gupta and Kumar (2012) or labor market frictions constrain growth by deterring entry and skewing firm size distribution (see Alfaro and Chari, (2014)) In our model, labor market frictions depress potential output by pulling productive resources out of the modern sector.